marsctx/Azure-ELK-Deployment/README.md

 Filebeat is used to collect and transfer specific log files to the ELK engine.
 The configuration file can be changed to harvest various log files and tailored to a user defined application.

-The modules enabled in the Filebeat configuration .yml file enable logs to be imported from the DVWA web servers to Elasticsearch.
+The modules enabled in the Filebeat configuration file extract logs from the DVWA web servers to be imported to Elasticsearch.

 ### Metricbeat